ampedandwired/bora/README.md

 Looks up an AMI given a name prefix which may contain wildcards.
 If query returns multiple images the latest is used.

 Owners takes a query string list of AWS account ID, self (owner is the sender of the request), or an AWS owner alias (valid values are amazon | aws-marketplace | microsoft).
-Omitting this option returns all images for which you have launch permissions, regardless of ownership.
+Omitting this option defaults to self

 ```bash
 ${ami://amzn-ami-hv*x86_64-gp2?owner=amazon}